-Or you can use a service such as Credit Karma or Credit Sesame to check up on your score, track your progress, and receive strategies on how to build credit.
+You can also use a service like LendingTree to check up on your score, track your progress and receive strategies on how to build credit.

-Paying down credit card balances, in particular, can help you lower your credit utilization ratio — a key factor in how credit bureaus calculate your score.
+Paying down credit card balances, in particular, can help you lower your credit utilization ratio — the percentage of available credit you use — which is a key metric in how credit bureaus calculate your score.
 Working to prepay loans or other forms of debt also can help when you’re learning how to improve your credit score.

 On top of paying down credit card balances, you can ask your credit card issuer to raise your credit limit.

 Your credit limit is the total amount you can borrow through the card.
 The higher it is, the lower any balance you carry will be in comparison.